TenaciousXenon/GRO_Uptime_Proxy/Troubleshoot.md

    - HTTP(s): Good for basic uptime checks (is the site responding?)
    - Keyword: Good for verifying a specific text exists on the page (we often use the GTM ID)
 4) Fill out the fields:
-   - Friendly Name: A clear label (e.g., “Client ABC – Homepage”)
+   - Friendly Name: A clear label (e.g., “GTM-XXXXXXX – Company”)
    - URL:
      - Start with the normal link (e.g., https://example.com/)
      - If it immediately reports “down” after you save, switch to the proxy link: